Small kitchen ideas

 Corners are often wasted when you install standard units, so instead choose corner cabinets with carousels that make better use of the space.

-Consider open shelving
+Consider open kitchen shelves

 Shelving can be a practical and cost-effective alternative to buying new cupboards, and will help to give your kitchen a more open feel.